SNARL1/translocation/README.md

 - `doc/` directory: Manuscript and notebook files.
 - `out/` directory: Output files.

+## Notebooks

+Notebooks are available in the [doc/](https://github.com/SNARL1/translocation/tree/main/doc/notebook#readme) and [out/code_notebooks/](https://github.com/SNARL1/translocation/tree/main/out/code_notebooks#readme) directories.
+Links are to README files that describe how to view notebooks directly from GitHub.
+The `doc/` notebook describes issues of interest related to dataset creation and analysis.
+The `out/code_notebooks/` notebooks are rendered directly from the `Rmd` files, and describe dataset creation/data analysis steps for each population.

 ## Contact

 Roland Knapp, Research Biologist, University of California Sierra Nevada Aquatic Research Laboratory, Mammoth Lakes, CA 93546 USA; rolandknapp(at)ucsb.edu, <https://mountainlakesresearch.com/roland-knapp/>